ISISComputingGroup/ibex_developers_manual/Lua.md

 Fortunately, if we have a multiline chunk such as in a function we can use local variables.
 Thus to limit the amount of global variables we have to use we have decided to surround our lua code in functions.
 This means that:

-- Anything outside of a function must be decalared as global for it to be used later on in the script.
+- Anything outside of a function must be declared as global for it to be used later on in the script.
 We think [this](https://epics-lua.readthedocs.io/en/latest/using-lua-shell.html#common-lua-environments) might `fix` the use of local variables outside of functions but it's effectively putting them in a global scope anyway.
 - This includes the functions themselves, so we must take care to not give the same names to functions in the same iocBoot.
 - I suggest if we have a main function for each lua file we give it the name `<iocname>_<filename>_main` e.g. for the oercone devices st.lua: `oercone_st_main` and it's st-common.lua: `oercone_stcommon_main`.